malajuanxiao/sentence_matching/README.md

 runing sensitive.py

 show:

-the F1 comparison with different about the threshold of related snippet
+1.the F1 comparison with different about the threshold of related snippet in data Med 1.the F1 comparison with different about the threshold of related snippet in data LISA